ictvoip/ictvoip-docs/docs/source/admin.rst

 Admin Area
 ************

-ictVoIP Billing Admin area for management of addon configuration and setup.
+ictVoIP Billing Admin area for the management of addon configuration and setup of Provider, Tariffs and Package Rates.

 |